ejlly/boids/README.md

 - a box-keeping force, which makes it stay near the origin

+The flock is initialized at random at the beginning.

 # Controls

 - Use mouse and arrow keys to navigate